mikependon/RepoDB.NET/_posts/2020-05-30-empowering-mysql-db-access.md

 }
 ```

-By default, the primary or identity field is used as a qualifier.
+By default, the primary or identity column is used as a qualifier.
 The other fields can also be used as the qualifiers.

 ```csharp
 var people = GetPeople(100);